Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Discussion and Related Work

-The study presented in this paper can be considered a contribution to argumentative explainability, with a focus on quantitative bipolar argumentation.
-The former has emerged as a research trend in recent years~\cite{Cyras.et.al:2021-IJCAI,vassiliades_bassiliades_patkos_2021}; in applied research where argumentation is utilized, quantitative (bipolar) argumentation is often employed as the formal argumentation approach of choice~\cite{10.5555/3304889.3304929,RAGO2021103506,rago2016discontinuity,kotonya2019gradual,cocarascu2019extracting,lidecision,chi2021optimized}.
-However, only a few works focus on the formal study of explaining inference in quantitative bipolar argumentation.
-Notable exceptions are~\cite{KAMPIK2023109066}, which introduces several explanation notions for sets of argument explaining changes in inference in QBAGs after updates have been applied to the argumentation graph, and~\cite{Cyras:Kampik:Weng:2022}, which is the first paper introducing contribution functions to quantitative bipolar argumentation (some of these contribution functions are based on analogous counterparts that have been introduced to gradual semantics for abstract argumentation before~\cite{Delobelle:Villata:2019}). \cite{DBLP:conf/ecai/0007PT23} further advances this direction by focusing on gradient-based contributions in the spirit of feature attribution in machine learning.
-Both~\cite{Cyras:Kampik:Weng:2022} and~\cite{DBLP:conf/ecai/0007PT23} introduce contribution function principles.
-Directionality and contribution existence are introduced in~\cite{Cyras:Kampik:Weng:2022}, but no principle-based analysis is provided.
-Most principles in \cite{DBLP:conf/ecai/0007PT23} explore the final strength change of the topic argument by setting the initial strength of another argument to 0.
-For example, although \cite{DBLP:conf/ecai/0007PT23} also introduces counterfactuality and the spirit is the same as counterfactuality in this paper, \cite{DBLP:conf/ecai/0007PT23} captures this idea by setting the initial strength of an argument to 0 instead of removing it.
-Additionally, agreement and monotonicity~\cite{DBLP:conf/ecai/0007PT23} compare the influence from two different arguments to the same topic argument if they have the same or different contribution scores, still, by setting their initial strength to 0, respectively.
-Although some principles in \cite{DBLP:conf/ecai/0007PT23} are interesting, the principle-based analysis is limited to DFQuAD semantics and to the gradient-based contribution function, which also is reflected by the design choices of the principles.
-Our work can be seen as a consolidation and extension of some of the theoretical contributions provided in these earlier two works, providing a rigorous analysis of previously introduced and new principles that highlights the differences between contribution functions, thus facilitating the well-informed selection of contribution functions in application scenarios.
-From our analysis, we can see that for each of the three contribution functions $\ctrbrempty$, $\ctrbsempty$, and $\ctrbgempty$, there is a contribution function principle that is satisfied by only this function and with respect to all of the surveyed semantics: (quantitative) counterfactuality for $\ctrbsempty$, quantitative contribution existence for $\ctrbsempty$, and (quantitative) local faithfulness for $\ctrbgempty$.
-In the case of quantitative contribution existence, a relaxation of the principle -- \emph{contribution existence} -- is satisfied by other contribution functions as well, albeit merely with respect to some, and not all, of the surveyed semantics.
+Our work can be seen as a consolidation and extension of some of the theoretical contributions provided in \cite{Cyras:Kampik:Weng:2022} and \cite{DBLP:conf/ecai/0007PT23}, providing a rigorous analysis of previously introduced and new principles that highlights the differences between contribution functions, thus facilitating the well-informed selection of contribution functions in application scenarios.
+From our analysis, we can see that for each of the three contribution functions $\ctrbrempty$, $\ctrbsempty$, and $\ctrbgempty$, there is a contribution function principle that is satisfied by only this function and with respect to all of the surveyed semantics: (quantitative) counterfactuality for $\ctrbrempty$, quantitative contribution existence for $\ctrbsempty$, and (quantitative) local faithfulness for $\ctrbgempty$.
+In the case of quantitative contribution existence, a relaxation of the principle---\emph{contribution existence}---is satisfied by other contribution functions as well, albeit merely with respect to some, and not all, of the surveyed semantics.
 For $\ctrbriempty$, we did not define a corresponding contribution function principle: let us claim that adjusting the counterfactuality principle to fit the behavior of $\ctrbriempty$ is trivially possible but arguably pointless, as the principle would be deliberately designed to be satisfied by $\ctrbriempty$ (and only by $\ctrbriempty$).
-What remains to be studied are the conjectures posed in the previous section, as well as the satisfaction of contribution function principles in the case of cyclic QBAGs.
+What remains to be studied are the conjectures posed in Section~\ref{sec:rest}, as well as the satisfaction of contribution function principles in the case of cyclic QBAGs.